purcellconsult/Cracking-Python-Bootcamp/coding projects/readme.md

 This way it doesn’t matter if the user enters uppercase or lowercase letters.

-  ## Project #4: Viva Las Vegas: Sports Betting Calculator
+  ## Viva Las Vegas: Sports Betting Calculator

 Las Vegas, aka Sin City is a city that’ quite unlike any other.
 A now desert oasis that was once a front to a shady underworld.
 Not only can you get married at a wedding chapel, feast on cuisines by world class chefs, and party at one of the pricey and crowded super clubs, you can also lose all of your money as well.
 We’re going to explore one of the features in Vegas that attracts visitors worldwide which is the gaming, and more explicitly, sports betting.